Algolia doesn’t provide support for WordPress or any WordPress plugin.

-While Algolia doesn’t offer an official WordPress integration, you can make your own.
-This guide walks you to the process of building your own Algolia WordPress integration using the PHP API client.
+Although Algolia doesn’t have an official WordPress integration, you can build your own with the PHP API client.

-Adding Algolia to your WordPress website takes three main steps:
+Adding Algolia to your WordPress projects takes three main steps:

-There are two ways to index your data, either by creating a custom plugin or adding the feature to your active theme.
-The recommended way is to create a plugin to hold all the generic code, so you can reuse it for another blog or when switching themes.
+You can index your data in two ways: by creating a custom plugin or by adding the feature to your active theme.
+Plugins let you reuse your code in other projects or when switching themes.

-In WordPress, most features live in the theme (such as custom post types or post meta), making it challenging to keep things truly separated.
-The best solution is to create a plugin to take care of the plumbing work and keep the content-related logic in the theme.
+In WordPress, most features, such as custom post types or post metadata, live in the theme.
+This makes it challenging to separate plugin features and content-related logic.
+It’s better to create a plugin for the “plumbing” work and to keep the content-related logic in the theme.

 This guide assumes some basic WordPress development knowledge.
-Typically, you know what a custom post type and a post meta are, and how to use actions and filters.
-You also need some elementary PHP skills and knowing how to run commands from your terminal.
+For example, you should know what custom post types and post metadata are and how to use actions and filters.
+You should know PHP and how to run commands from your terminal.

 You need these technical requirements: